leothewolf/iko/README.md

   - The private commands to clear personal logs and to ask for new captcha are allowed for user to execute without any permissions in private chat with the bot
   - All the server based commands require user to have administrator privileges to execute the commands

+- Gif System
+  - All commands except -gstatus,-gnstart,-gnstop,-gsstart and -gsstop can be runned by a normal users!
+  - This commands include -dab,-punch,etc.

+- Welcome System
+  - All commands can only be used by an admin

+- Bump System
+ - All commands can only be used by an admin

+- Text Based Commands
+  - All commands can be used by normal users

 <br>

 🤔 **Why have we only allowed user with administrator privileges to execute most of the commands rather breaking down the stuff and allowing staff to execute them?**